Quick Escape

 Support Where the Other Person Lives Outside Manitoba

-Provinces, territories, states and countries referred to as “reciprocating jurisdictions” are listed in the Inter-jurisdictional Support Orders Regulation.
+Provinces, territories, states and countries, referred to as “reciprocating jurisdictions,” are listed in the Inter-jurisdictional Support Orders Regulation.

-As of February 1, 2024, Manitoba will also have arrangements with other countries under the Convention on the International Recovery of Child Support and Other Forms of Family Maintenance that is a Schedule at the end of The International Child Support and Family Maintenance (Hague Convention) Act.
+As of February 1, 2024, Manitoba has arrangements with other countries under the Convention on the International Recovery of Child Support and Other Forms of Family Maintenance which is a Schedule at the end of The International Child Support and Family Maintenance (Hague Convention) Act.
 The list of countries referred to as “contracting states” is available at this link: HCCH | #38 - Status table.
-If you have questions about this Convention, you may contact Manitoba’s Central Authority at HagueMaintenanceManitoba@gov.mb.ca

 If you have questions about applying for support when one person lives outside Manitoba, you can contact Manitoba’s Designated Authority at the Family Law Section, Legal Services Branch, Manitoba Justice at ISOQuestions@gov.mb.ca or 204-945-0268 in Winnipeg; toll free 1-800-282-8069 (Ext.
 0268).